asksven/BetterBatteryStats/README.md

 ## Encrypt

-`openssl aes-256-cbc -e -in secret-env-plain -out secret-env-cipher -k $KEY`
+`openssl enc -in infile -out infile-cipher -e -aes256 -k $KEY`

 See also https://github.com/circleci/encrypted-files

 ## Decrypt (on CircleCI, as defined in `circle.yml` and using an env-variable `KEY`)

-`openssl aes-256-cbc -d -in secret-file-cipher -out secret-file-plain -k $KEY`
+`openssl enc -in encrypted-cipher -out encrypted -d -aes256 -k $KEY` `openssl aes-256-cbc -d -in secret-file-cipher -out secret-file-plain -k $KEY`

 ## The signing keys